Two-Sided Prioritized Ranking: A Coherency-Preserving Design for Marketplace Experiments: Data and Simulation Setup

-To illustrate our methodology, we use an open-source dataset of hotel search impressions from Expedia \citep{expedia-personalized-sort}, capturing consumer queries and their corresponding search behaviors---specifically, clicks and booking outcomes---over an eight-month period spanning 2012 and 2013.
-The dataset encompasses nearly 10 million observations derived from approximately 400,000 unique search impressions.
-Each search impression represents the result of a consumer query, providing a list of hotels along with their observable characteristics.
+To illustrate our methodology, we use an open-source dataset of hotel search impressions from Expedia \citep{expedia-personalized-sort}.
+The data capture consumer queries and their subsequent search behavior over an eight-month period.
+Our training and calibration sample consists of a 20\% subset of the cleaned data, comprising nearly 2 million observation-level records across approximately 80,000 unique search impressions.

 Consumers interact with the platform in three stages.
-First, consumers initiate queries by specifying trip details (destination, travel dates, booking window, etc.).
-Second, they receive a ranked list of hotel results through an experimental setup: two-thirds of users see listings ranked by the platform's original recommender system, while the remaining one-third encounter randomly sorted results.
-This experimental variation in ranking mechanisms allows us to model how item positions influence click and booking behavior.
-Finally, users engage by clicking on hotels to view details and may either complete a booking or leave without purchasing.
+First, consumers initiate queries by specifying trip details.
+Second, they receive a ranked list of hotel results.
+A key feature of this dataset is the experimental variation in ranking: approximately 30\% of search impressions were randomly sorted, while the remainder followed the platform's original relevance-based recommender system.
+This variation allows us to disentangle the causal effect of display position from item relevance.
+Finally, users engage by clicking on hotels to view details and may subsequently complete a booking.

-To evaluate our experimental design, we implement a series of Monte Carlo simulations that replicate consumer interactions in an online two-sided marketplace, incorporating query-driven item ranking, click behavior, and booking decisions.
-We assume that the platform maintains a pool of available items, denoted as $N$, and displays a subset $n_q$ in response to each query.

-To model user interactions, we assume that each item displayed to a consumer has a net (hidden) utility, denoted as $v$.
-The relevance score $r$, which represents the recommender system's match score between a consumer's query and an item, is modeled as $r = v + \epsilon$ with $\epsilon$ following a normal distribution $N(0, \sigma^2)$.
-We assume that the original ranking system is decreasing in $r$.
-However, for randomly ranked search impressions, the sorting order is determined randomly.

-Click probabilities are modeled as a logistic function of the raw and quadratic rank values, hidden utilities, and prior user clicks on lower-ranked options.
-Booking decisions are modeled as a logit choice among clicked items, depending solely on net utility $v$.
-To ensure the simulation aligns with real-world behavior, hyperparameters $\sigma_e$ and $n_q$ are selected to match simulated conversion rates with observed data.
-This is achieved through an iterative process, where click and booking parameters are first estimated using the data-generating process, followed by user action simulations.
-The simulated conversion rates are then compared with empirical rates, and hyperparameters are adjusted to minimize discrepancies.
-Figure \ref{fig:subplot1} shows that the simulated click-through rate closely matches the observed data, demonstrating the convergence of the simulation to real-world behavior.

-Table \ref{tab:summary_stats} presents summary statistics at the search impression level, highlighting key patterns in click and booking behaviors across random and relevance-based rankings.